Harry Maguire: Ralf Rangnick sees no reason to strip defender of Man Utd captaincy despite 'weaker moments'

-Ralf Rangnick insists there is no need to strip Harry Maguire of the Manchester United captaincy despite admitting he has seen "some weaker moments" from the defender in recent matches.
+Ralf Rangnick insists there is no need to strip Harry Maguire of the Manchester United captaincy despite admitting the defender has had "some weaker moments" in recent matches.

-Maguire has come under scrutiny from United supporters for some below-par performances this season, with some suggesting the armband should be taken away from him.
+Maguire has come under scrutiny for several below-par performances this season and a section of United supporters have suggested the armband should be taken away from him.

 Criticism of the 28-year-old intensified over the weekend as United surrendered a 1-0 lead for the third game in a row to draw 1-1 against Southampton at Old Trafford, but interim manager Rangnick sees no reason to change his official leader on the pitch.